alexsavio/alexsavio.github.io/content/first_principles_software_design.md

     return record
 ```

-The first version is "DRY."
+The first version is "DRY".
 It's also a combinatorial minefield where every new caller adds another boolean flag and another implicit code path.
 The second version has some repeated lines, but each function fits entirely in working memory.
 You can change `ingest_from_migration` without any risk of breaking the API ingestion path.

 **Indirection for complexity management** works when the thing being hidden is genuinely complex.
 It fails when the indirection itself becomes the complexity.
 Every layer of indirection is a cognitive tax, justified only when the tax is less than the complexity it hides.